appliedblockchain/ab-website/_posts/2016-05-27-the-private-blockchain-gatekeeper.md

 ---
-layout: post
+layout: "post"
-title: The Private Blockchain Gatekeeper
+title: "The Private Blockchain Gatekeeper"
-image: the-private-blockchain-gatekeeper
+lead: "This piece proposes concepts for designing a Private Blockchain Smart Contract Application."
-category: blog
+image: "the-private-blockchain-gatekeeper.jpg"
-headline: This piece proposes concepts for designing a Private Blockchain Smart Contract Application.
+category: "Blog"
 ---

 **Private**: because we don’t want the whole world to access it, or take on the load